FOSSEE/sdes-stscripts/Version_Control/vcs1.rst

 ..
 R19

-Appends an A to the filenames.

-Now let's take a snapshot of this working directory.
+This simply adds all the files in the (working) directory, to the repository, As expected, the status command shows an A has been appeneded to the filenames.
+We could also specify files individually, for example

 ..
 L18

-$hg commit
+$ hg add filename

 ..
 R20

-It remembers the changes made to the directory.
+We have added a set of files to the repository, but we haven't told mercurial to remember these changes.
+Now let's take a snapshot of this working directory.
+This can be done by using commit command.

+..
+L19

+$hg commit -u "Primal Papppachan <primal007@gmail.com>" -m "Initial Commit."

+..
+R20

+The -u parameter allows to specify the user details.
 The parameter -m is used to attach a commit message which gives a description of the changes committed to the repository.
+Check the status of repository by typing

 ..
-L19
+L20

+$ hg st

+..
+R21

+To see the history of changes made to our repository, we use hg log.
+We can view the change that we just made to our repoistory.

+..
+L21

 {{{Show the slide 'Thumbnail views'}}}

 ..
 R21

 hg log gives the log of the changes made in the form of changesets.
+A changeset is a set of changes made to the repository between two consecutive commits.
+It also shows the date at which the commit was made.

 ..
 R22

 User information is set in the hgrc file.
 It can be either globally or locally to the project.

 ..
-L20
+L23

 For linux systems

-cat ~/.hgrc
+cat ~8.hgrc
+[ui]
+username = Primal Pappachan <primal007@gmail.com>
+editor = vim

 ..
-L21
+R23

+We have now set the username details for mercurial to use.

+..
+L24

 {{{Show the slide 'Advice: commits, messages'}}}

 ..
-R23
+R24

 1. Atomic changes; one change with one commit

 #.
 Single line summary — 60 to 65 characters long

 #.
 Followed by paragraphs of detailed description
    -  Why the change?
    - What does it effect?
    - Known bugs/issues?
    - etc.

 ..
-L22
+L25

 {{{Show the 'summary' slide'}}}

 ..
-R23
+R25

 This brings us to the end of the tutorial.
 In this tutorial, we have learnt to,

 ..
-L24
+L26

 {{{Show self assessment questions slide}}}

 ..
-R24
+R26

 Here are some self assessment questions for you to solve

 ..
-L25
+L27

 {{{Show the solutions slide to self assessment questions }}}

 ..
-R25
+R27

 And the answers,

 ..
-L26
+L27

 {{{Show the thank you slide}}}

 ..
-R26
+R28

 Hope you have enjoyed this tutorial and found it useful.
 Thank you